Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 "Yeah-huh, your gun," the bored controller seated on the other side of the desk elaborated.
 "You can't rob a bank with just a mean face."

 "I'm really more of a burglar than a-"

 "Ya still need a gun, hun."
 The controller clicked her mouse of a couple times.
 "Look, go out, buy a gun, and come back tomorrow.
 I can save your application, but I can't activate your account if you ain't got your equipment.

 "I have more than enough to buy it," Cleo said.
 "I don't see what your objection is."
-It was a combat shotgun, the most intimidating-looking weapon in the racks at All Star Pawn.
+It was a combat shotgun, the most intimidating-looking weapon in the racks at EZ Pawn.
 It had a sloppy, jagged engraving on the receiver that read "Nasty Gal".
-Cleo considered the inscription damage and felt it should've made the weapon less expensive, but intuited that the shop owner thought the narrative it created increased its value.
+Cleo considered the inscription damage and felt it should've made the weapon less expensive.
+The elderly shop owner thought the narrative it created increased its value however.

 His refusal to sell was utterly ridiculous.
 She had the money, she would certainly pass the background check.
 And yet, she couldn't buy the stupid gun because she wasn't "nasty" enough.